ScottOnestak/Data-Analysis-Projects/2016-Election-Analysis/README.md

 The data was collected in 2009 by InfoGroup.

-)Link to findings and analysis: [Analysis}(http://scottonestak.com/projects/election-2016/technical-analysis.html)
+Link to findings and analysis: [Analysis](http://scottonestak.com/projects/election-2016/technical-analysis.html)